Ghostcode75/RitaSMS_Survey_Platform/LIGHTSAIL-DEPLOYMENT.md

    - **HTTP** (port 80) - Allow all traffic
    - **HTTPS** (port 443) - Allow all traffic
    - **Custom** (port 3001) - Allow all traffic (for initial testing)
+   - ❌ MongoDB (port 27017) - Do NOT open publicly.
+Only open if absolutely required and restrict to specific IPs.
+Prefer MongoDB Atlas or keep local MongoDB bound to localhost (no external access).

 ## 🎯 Step 2: Connect to Your Instance